namirgarib/juce-audice/README.md

-# Audix
+# JUCE Audice
-Audix is a simple Audio plugin implemented using JUCE framework.
+JUCE Audice is a simple audio plugin implemented using JUCE framework.
 It offers a suite of essential audio effects to enhance your sound.